The hard truth

 Fledgling startups, inventors and scientists enthused with new ideas, struggle to make sense of the various funding and support mechanisms available to them in fragmented chunks.
 They want to showcase how their proprietary inventions can change our lives, but they have limited knowledge on how to get from the whiteboard to the boardroom.

-In the past decade, we have dropped in our rankings on the Global Innovation Index, even though we realise that innovation capacity and skills need to be strengthened in order for us to progress.
-After all, according to the Malaysia Knowledge Economy Study, every one per cent increase in innovation capacity increases a country’s Gross Domestic Product (GDP) per capita by 0.36 per cent.
+We have dropped in our rankings on the Global Innovation Index, even though we realise that innovation capacity and skills need to be strengthened in order for us to progress.
+After all, according to the Malaysia Knowledge Economy Study, every 1 per cent increase in innovation capacity increases a country’s Gross Domestic Product (GDP) per capita by 0.36 per cent. (table below)

 So what’s stopping us?